bassq/MyKeyboard/README.md

 * QWERTY layout soft keyboard.
 * requires android 4.1.2 or more.
-* making with Android Studio 2.2.2.
+* made in Android Studio 2.2.2.

 do not use in ordinary text editor. because this keyboard sends raw control characters to edit field.